 How our audit addressed the key audit matter

-Morbidity and lapse assumptions used in the valuation of the long term business insurance contracts (Group and Society)
+Morbidity assumptions used in the valuation of the long term business insurance contracts (group and Society)

-Refer to page 28 (Audit Committee Report), page 58 (accounting policies) and note 23 to the financial statements.
+Refer to page 28 (Audit Committee Report), page 51 (accounting policies) and note 22 to the financial statements

-Our work to address the valuation of the long term insurance contracts on a Solvency II basis was supported by our in-house actuarial specialists and included the following procedures:
+Our work to address the valuation of the long term insurance contracts was supported by our in-house actuarial specialists and included the following procedures:

 How we tailored the audit scope